 APPG for Prescribed Drug Dependence Press Release: New NICE guidance to tackle prescribed drug dependence fails to listen to patient evidence

-The National Institute for Health and Care Excellence (NICE) has today published new guidelines which are intended to support the safe prescribing and withdrawal of medicines that can cause dependence, including antidepressants, opioids, gabapentinoids and benzodiazepines.
+The National Institute for Health and Care Excellence (NICE) has today released new guidelines aimed at supporting the safe prescribing and withdrawal of dependency-forming medications, including antidepressants, opioids, gabapentinoids, and benzodiazepines.

-There are several positive changes in this new guidance, including the need for doctors to offer alternatives to these drugs, as well as the requirement for a written management plan at the start of a prescription.
+The updated guidance includes several positive changes, such as the requirement for doctors to offer alternatives to these drugs and to provide a written management plan at the start of a prescription.

-However, the guidelines fail to provide simple instructions for slow tapering, which is the most important intervention for safe withdrawal.
-Currently many patients report being taken off their drugs too quickly, which can lead to devastating and long-lasting withdrawal symptoms.
+However, the guidelines fall short in one critical area: they do not offer specific instructions for slow tapering, which is essential for safe withdrawal.
+Many patients currently report being taken off their medications too abruptly, leading to severe and long-lasting withdrawal symptoms.

-NICE claims on its website that it takes ‘a comprehensive approach to assessing the best evidence that is available.’
-However for these guidelines it has not done so.
-The APPG for Prescribed Drug Dependence wrote to the NICE committee as part of the guidelines consultation process to point out this failure to include this patient-developed evidence and to provide relevant links to published research.
+NICE claims on its website to take “a comprehensive approach to assessing the best evidence available.”
+However, in this instance, it has not done so.
+The APPG for Prescribed Drug Dependence addressed the NICE committee during the guidelines consultation process to highlight the omission of this patient-developed evidence and to provide links to relevant research.

-In response, the committee claimed that only ‘randomised controlled trials were prioritised’ and that our proposed evidence was not of ‘sufficient quality’ and as result ‘none of the suggested recommendations are relevant for inclusion’.
+In response, the committee stated that only “randomised controlled trials were prioritised” and deemed the proposed evidence of “insufficient quality,” resulting in none of the suggested recommendations being included.

-Yet NICE states on its website that acceptable evidence ‘can include qualitative and quantitative evidence, from the literature or submitted by stakeholders.
-It can also include observational data and testimonies from experts.’
+Yet, NICE asserts on its website that acceptable evidence “can include qualitative and quantitative evidence, from the literature or submitted by stakeholders.
+It can also include observational data and testimonies from experts.”

-Danny Kruger, chair of the APPG for Prescribed Drug Dependence, said: ’It is very disappointing that these new guidelines fail to include the simple instructions for slow tapering which are desperately needed by doctors to support safe withdrawal from these drugs.
-This is because important evidence developed with patient groups has been ignored, as it doesn’t meet NICE quality standards.
-We will be urging NICE to reconsider both this evidence and their process to ensure that patient experience is properly represented in future.’
+Danny Kruger, Chair of the APPG for Prescribed Drug Dependence, commented: “It is very disappointing that these new guidelines do not include the essential instructions for slow tapering that doctors need to support safe withdrawal.
+This is due to the neglect of crucial evidence developed with patient groups, as it does not meet NICE’s quality standards.
+We will be urging NICE to reconsider this evidence and their process to ensure that patient experiences are adequately represented in future guidelines.”

 ABOUT THE APPG FOR PRESCRIBED DRUG DEPENDENCE